 First Cohort for Leaders in Diversity and Resilience (LDR) Fellowship Program Announced

-The number of mental health counselors nationwide is expected to increase by 13 percent by the year 2030 -- but with the need for care growing faster than counselors are joining the field the Health Resources & Services Administration (HRSA) predicts there could still be a shortage of over 40,000 counselors.
+The number of mental health counselors nationwide is expected to increase by 13 percent by the year 2030—but with the need for care growing faster than counselors are joining the field the Health Resources and Services Administration (HRSA) predicts there could still be a shortage of over 40,000 counselors.
 A serious need exists everywhere, and it's even greater in rural, low socioeconomic, and other underserved communities.

 The Leaders in Diversity and Resilience (LDR) fellowship program, which directly aligns with the College’s core values of social responsibility, personal growth and experiential education, aims to address this need by providing opportunities that expand and diversify the clinical mental health counseling workforce.
 Through funding provided by HRSA’s Scholarships for Disadvantaged Students program, LDR will train students with the knowledge and skills to provide culturally responsive care to medically unserved or underserved communities.

 “These scholarships will benefit students who come from backgrounds that are underrepresented in clinical mental health counseling, and who are dedicated to work with underserved populations and medically underserved communities,” said Nilda Laboy, PsyD, chair of the counseling and behavioral health department and director of the LDR Fellowship.
 “The scholarships will allow students to complete the program in two years on a full-time basis by relieving a large amount of the financial burden, thus being able to join the behavioral workforce faster.
 They are dedicated people who will get the skills to help heal those who they encounter in their professional path.”